-The Department of State (DOS) announced a temporary expansion of statutory and regulatory provisions that allow consular officers to waive the in-person interview requirement for individuals applying to renew a visa in the same nonimmigrant visa classification and category if not more than 12 months have passed since the prior visa expired.
-Until March 31, 2021, the temporary expansion allows such waivers if the prior visa has not expired more than 24 months ago.
-The DOS announcement reads:
+The Department of State (DOS) announced a temporary expansion of statutory and regulatory provisions that allow consular officers to waive the in-person interview requirement for individuals applying to renew a visa in the same nonimmigrant visa classification and category if not more than 48 months have passed since the prior visa expired.
+The expansion of this authority lasts until December 31, 2021.

 Expansion of Interview Waiver Eligibility

 Last Updated: March 11, 2021

 Secretary Blinken, in consultation with the Department of Homeland Security, has temporarily expanded the ability of consular officers to waive the in-person interview requirement for individuals applying for a nonimmigrant visa in the same classification.
 Previously, only those applicants whose nonimmigrant visa expired within 24 months were eligible for an interview waiver.
 The Secretary has temporarily extended the expiration period to 48 months.
 This policy is in effect until December 31, 2021.
 This change will allow consular officers to continue processing certain nonimmigrant visa applications while limiting the number of applicants who must appear at a consular section, thereby reducing the risk of COVID-19 transmission to other applicants and consular staff.
 Travelers are encouraged to review the website of the nearest U.S. embassy or consulate for detailed information on what services are currently available as well as eligibility information and instructions on applying for a visa without an interview.